Mervyn King - the governor of the Bank of England - has proposed abolishing fractional reserve banking.

 2. The Volcker rule-style enforced breakup of banks into speculative and non-speculative arms.

-The "Kotlikoff proposal", which forces banks to match each pool of risks with a requisite amount of capital, preventing losses in one spilling over into another.
+3. The "Kotlikoff proposal", which forces banks to match each pool of risks with a requisite amount of capital, preventing losses in one spilling over into another.

 4. Stunningly, Mervyn King imagines the "abolition of fractional reserve banking":

 King does not advocate any of these radical plans - but the fact that he goes out of his way to list them, and to place them on the agenda of the UK's Independent Commission on Banking, means that we are not yet at the end of the debate about long-term reform of the banks.

 Beyond the technicalities, the fact that a central banker in a G7 country is prepared to imagine such outcomes is itself significant.

 Moreover, King wrote to Ben Dyson and stated: